Urdu in Aurangabad: Early history

 In the courts of Golconda and Bijapur after the fall of the Bahmani Kingdom in the 16th century.
-At Golconda one of the rulers, Sultan Muhammad Quli Qutb Shah (1580–1611) was himself a poet.
+At Golconda, one of the rulers, Sultan Muhammad Quli Qutb Shah (1580–1611), was himself a poet.
 He had an ear for music and was sensitive to the rhythm.
-So he borrowed enormous amount of vocabulary from Marathi, Tamil, Telugu and other local languages for his Urdu verse.
+So he borrowed an enormous amount of vocabulary from Marathi, Tamil, Telugu and other local languages for his Urdu verse.
 One of his earliest collections of verse in Urdu is Kulliyyat.